manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### threads

 <!-- example threads -->
 Number of working threads (or, size of thread pool) of Manticore daemon.
-Manticore creates this numbe of OS threads on start, and they performs all the jobs inside the daemon, as executing queries, creating snippets, etc. Some operations may be splitted to sub-task and executed in parallel, as:
+Manticore creates this number of OS threads on start, and they perform all jobs inside the daemon such as executing queries, creating snippets, etc. Some operations may be split into sub-tasks and executed in parallel, for example:

 * Search in a real-time index
 * Search in a distributed index consisting of local indexes
 * Percolate query call
 * and others

-By default it equals to the number of CPU core on the server.
+By default it's set to the number of CPU cores on the server.
 Manticore creates the threads on start and keep them until it's stopped.
 Each sub-task can use one of the threads when it needs it, when the sub-task finishes it releases the thread so another sub-task can use it.

 In case of intensive I/O type of load it might make sense to set the value higher than the # of CPU cores.